openebs/website/docs/main/Solutioning/backup-and-restore/kasten-br-fs.md

 Install Kasten (V7.0.5) using `helm`.
 Refer to the [Kasten Documentation](https://docs.kasten.io/7.0.5/install/requirements.html#prerequisites) to view the prerequisites and pre-flight checks.

-As an example, we will be using `openebs-hostpath` storageclass as a global persistence storageclass for kasten installation.
+As an example, we will be using `openebs-hostpath` storageclass as a global persistence storageclass for the Kasten installation.

 1. Install Kasten.